Lord’s Day Morning & Evening Worship

 For more information about our approach to corporate worship, please click here.

-Prayer Meetings
+Prayer Meetings & CateKids

 If corporate worship is the centerpiece of church life at Antioch, then corporate prayer is the engine of the Church’s ministry.
 Each Wednesday at 6 PM, we gather together for the express purpose of prayer.
-After a brief sharing of new or updated requests (including of how the Lord has answered specific past requests), one of our pastors gives a five-minute devotion.
-Following the devotion, we pray through three parts: Adoration & Thanksgiving; Confession; and Petitions.
-A prayer guide is provided each week.
-Men, women, and children pray together using brief, scriptural, and heavenly minded prayers.
-Typically, the meeting lasts until about 7:15 PM, at which point we conclude our prayer time and fellowship together for some time before heading our separate ways.
+After a brief sharing of new or updated requests (including reports of how the Lord has answered specific past items of prayer), one of our pastors or pastoral interns gives a brief devotion.
+Following the devotion, we pray through three categories of items: Adoration & Thanksgiving (15 mins); Confession (15 mins) in which we ask for God to pardon our corporate sins and sanctify us unto greater godliness; and Petitions & Supplications for particular needs (25 mins).
+A prayer guide is made available each week.
+Typically, our Wednesday prayer meeting runs to 7:10 PM, at which point we conclude our prayer time and then enjoy fellowship together before heading our separate ways.

 Fellowship & Hospitality

+Each Lord’s Day, we share a time of fellowship and refreshments (coffee, tea, and snacks) between the conclusion of the morning worship service and the beginning of our Christian Education hour.
 Antioch desires to practice and to cultivate hospitality within the membership of the church – both among members and toward visitors.
 Each week, at least one member household is prepared to host another family (or two) at home for lunch.
 Once a month – on the first Lord’s Day of the month – we host a fellowship meal at Antioch following the Christian Education hour.
 We frequently host social gatherings at the Church campus and in our homes.

 Christian Education